FAQ CISM

 Does a legal right exist to call upon CISM?

-Airlines are required to provide care after a critical incident or accident.
-To ensure the necessary confidentiality, many airlines co-operate with the independent Mayday Foundation.
+European Airlines (AOC- Holders of an Air Operator Certificate) are required to provide peer support after a critical incident or accident.
+To ensure the necessary confidentiality, many airlines have a contract with HF Human Factor GmbH and co-operate with the independent Mayday Foundation.

 What action is taken, if something happens abroad?